 So what can you do to fairly resolve all of the complex financial matters pertaining to your retirement and divorce later in life?You can divorce without a lawyer.

 The natural thought process in a silver divorce is as follows: 30 year marriage.
 Divorce.
 Money.
 Living arrangements.

 In other words, once you’ve figured out finances, you'll then need to determine where you're going to live.

 You’ve shared a home for what seems like forever.
 Does selling the marital home make sense?
 How can you be expected to move?
 And if you must, where will you go?

-If you stay in the house, will there be enough money for the other spouse to establish their own separate household?Working with an expert divorce mediator who understands both the legal and financial ramifications of your situation can go a long way towards making a decision that's right for you.
+If you stay in the house, will there be enough money for the other spouse to establish their own separate household?Working with an expert divorce mediator who understands the ramifications of your situation can go a long way towards making a decision that's right for you.

 New Family Dynamics: